guxm2021/SVT_SpeechBrain/N20EMv2/video_only/README.md

-# Video-only Singing Voice Transcription with N20EMv2 dataset
+# Video-only Automatic Music Transcription with N20EMv2 dataset
-This sub-project contains recipes for trianing video-only SVT system using N20EMv2 dataset.
+This sub-project contains recipes for trianing video-only AMT system using N20EMv2 dataset.

 ## Prerequisites
 1. Before running our scripts, you need to download, preprocess and save the N20EMv2 properly.
 For your convenience, we already crop the video clips of lip movements without releasing the identity of each subject.